 |Mark Nasila||Chief Risk Officer|

-First National Bank has managed to use technology to its advantage by helping FNB clients transact wit non-FNB clients using just a cellphone number.
-With the FNB app, you can now pay for your license disc, check your credit score, cancel debit orders and much more.
+First National Bank has taken use of technology by allowing FNB customers to transact with non-FNB customers using only their cellphone numbers.
+You may now pay for your license disc, check your credit score, cancel debit orders, and much more using the FNB app.